CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 What is the output in the terminal each time ?
 Is there anything you didn't expect ?

-Can you work out which of the lines of code below are **expressions** and which are **statements -** try and provide a reason for your answers ?
+Can you work out which of the lines of code below are **expressions** and which are not ?

+_Remember it can only be an expression if you can place it on the right hand side of an assignment._

 - `1 + 2`
 - `"hello"`